unixfreaxjp/glibcver-endian-checker/README.md

 # working PoC

-The automation with git clone, it is fast enough :)
+The automation with git clone (2 lines of commands), it is fast enough :)
 ```bash
 unixfreaxjp@powerpc:~/gittest$ date;git clone https://github.com/unixfreaxjp/glibcver-endian-checker.git
 Thu May 21 02:13:01 UTC 2020